Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Conclusions and Discussions

 \subsection{Discussions}

+We can see that the Bayesian inference results from the reconstruction and the real data are quite similar, but it doesn't mean that there is no added value in the proposed method.
+The purpose of our work is to reconstruct OHD data in the redshift range of [0,2] to compensate for the sparse data available in the redshift range, so we hope the Bayesian inference results from the reconstruction and the real data are consistent.
+Meanwhile, our reconstruction essentially is an extension based on the existing data.
+In principle, the Bayesian results obtained from the reconstructed data should not outperform those derived from the real data, as that would imply that additional information has been introduced.

 Admittedly, we should pay attention to the construction of the covariance matrix we used as training data in our network, and see if we could find a better method to generate the covariance matrix.
 In the bigining, we tried to reconstruct the $H(z)$ in the redshitf range of $[0,2.5]$.
 However, when we uesd the GPR, the data diverged in the redshift range of $[2,2.5]$ because of having no data points in that redshift range.
 Consequently, it is hard for us to calculate the covariance matrix and the posterior distribution.
 For this reason, we had to limite the redshift in the range of $[0,2]$.
-(Fig. \ref{fig:badposter} is actually a good example here to show the importance of controlling the the proportion between the covariance loss and reconstruction loss.
-As we can see the redshift is in the range of $[0,2.5]$.
-Although the covariance matrix was diverged, the posterior distribution still mainly learned the mock $H(z)$ but not the diverged covariance matrix. )

-Besides, we should also explore the posibility of using more input data, such as the Type Ia supernovae observation data, so that we can introduce more information and reconstruct better data, and thus get better result in calculating Hubble constant and estimating cosmological parameters.
+In \cite{G_mez_Vargas1_2023}, they did a similar work, using VAE to generate the covariance matrix.
+Unlike their work, we directly input the covariance matrix to the neural network to help to generate reconstruction data.
+In \cite{moresco2024measuringexpansionhistoryuniverse, moresco2018setting, moresco2020setting, moresco2012improved, moresco20166}, they rigorously computed the covariance matrix through a systematic approach that accounts for key astrophysical parameters, including metallicity, contamination, and Stellar Population Synthesis (SPS) model.
+While covariance matrix is reliable, it remains limited to a 15×15 dimensionality (shown in Fig. \ref{fig:cov_jiaokang}), potentially restricting its applicability.
+However, this method is still significant because it provides reliable result.
+In the future, the method could be combined with additional OHD data points from upcoming surveys, such as CSST and Euclid, to generate a precise and comprehensive covariance matrix, enabling us to generate more reliabe reconstruction.

+Besides, $\Lambda CDM$ is relatively easy to constrain.
+In the current study, our goal is to demonstrate and validate the proposed methodology within the well-established $\Lambda CDM$ framework, which serves as a solid baseline.
+We consider the extension to other models such as CPL , to be a valuable direction for future work, and we plan to explore these in the following studies.